 As part of the Master of Science coursework, students will also complete a clinically-relevant thesis as his or her culminating project.
-Students work with two faculty advisors to develop a proposal and carry out a research project of their choosing, and a seminar is offered each semester to assist students throughout the thesis process.
-Research projects may involve clinical data collection, case studies, systematic reviews, or secondary analysis of data that has been collected previously.
+Students work with faculty advisors to develop a proposal and carry out a research project, and a seminar is offered each semester to assist students throughout the thesis process.
+Research projects may involve clinical data collection, case studies, systematic reviews, or secondary analysis of data that have been collected previously.